Blessed Remi of Strasbourg

 Died in 783, his cult was later officially authorized by Pope Leo IX for the abbey of Munster.

 Blessed Remi died on March 29, 783, and on May 18 of the same year his body was carried to Eschau.
-It does not appear that any cult was ever rendered to him in his diocese; but Pope Sain t Leo IX, who was pape saint Léon IX Pope who visited the saint's sepulchre in 1049. of the same family, authorized the celebration of his feast for the abbey of Munster, where he continued to be honored as blessed until the destruction of that abbey.
+It does not appear that any cult was ever rendered to him in his diocese; but Pope Sain t Leo IX, who was of the same family, authorized the celebration of his feast for the abbey of Munster, where he continued to be honored as blessed until the destruction of that abbey.

 *Dictionnaire de Petin.*